 Income

 Although 1 million dollars sounds like a lot of money, with inflation, it doesn’t go as far as it once did.
 The amount drops even further when you’re trying to stretch it over multiple decades.
-If you’re hoping to retire with 1 million in savings, it’s important to look at other factors, like your living expenses and how much Social Security you expect to receive each month.
-Learn more.
+If you’re hoping to retire with $1 million in savings, it’s important to review your living expenses and your estimated Social Security benefit.
+While you’re at it, consider downsizing or relocating somewhere your nest egg will stretch much farther.

 Published April 20th, 2022